 Based on PGAtlas, the existing industrial/office building was constructed prior to the recording of the plat in 2000.
 Therefore Note 3 indicates that an additional development over 5,000 square feet on Parcel C will require a new preliminary plan.
-The CSP proposes to retain the existing office building and add 300-325 multifamily units onto Parcel C that will require a new preliminary plan pursuant to Section 24-107 and 24-111 of the Subdivision Regulations for the development of more than 5,000 square feet.
+The CSP proposes [to retain the existing office building and add 300-325 multifamily units onto Parcel C] a 362,880-square-foot warehouse/office building that will require a new preliminary plan pursuant to Section 24-107 and 24-111 of the Subdivision Regulations for the development of more than 5,000 square feet.
 The applicant has filed a preliminary plan, 4-11012, which has not yet been accepted.